pschaus/book_lepl1402/source/part4.rst

 A tree is often represented with the root node at the top (in this case, the node with the value 5) and the leaf nodes (the ones without children) at the bottom.

-The `LinkedBinaryTree` class shown below is an implementation for representing such a tree data-structure.ó In this class, each node contains a value and references to its left and right children.
+The `LinkedBinaryTree` class shown below is an implementation for representing such a tree data-structure.
+In this class, each node contains a value and references to its left and right children.
 This structure is similar to the nodes used in linked lists, with the key difference being that we store two references (one for each child) instead of just one.
 This class facilitates the creation of leaf nodes and includes a static helper method called `combine`,